Greetings friends and colleagues … Johnny Weiss here.

 Lukas is a community leader, solar teacher, and SEI alum who has worked hard the past 20 years to solarize his home village.
 His special solar projects are going well with the help of the solar community’s donations, and we’re hoping support keeps coming in strong this Fall to help our ongoing efforts.

-I’m committed to volunteering to help Lukas, the Founder and Managing Director of IRUSUT, a grassroots NGO focused on vocational solar training and community development.
+I’m committed to volunteering to help Lukas, the Founder and Managing Director of the Rural Community Support Organization (RUCOSUO), a grassroots NGO focused on vocational solar training and community development.
 This non-profit charitable organization is focused on solar projects.
 In Maasailand we plan to solar power a radio station, several secondary schools, and a solar training center.

 Indiegogo Coming Soon